emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

  5. I am so used to roughing it in the wilds that I no longer fit in society.
  6. I have an anecdote for every situation.
 "This reminds me of that time in the goblin city of Gnorth, when..."
  7. I am always naming the new things that I find, even if they may have already been discovered.
- 8. All of my equiptment has been with me for so long that I consider it "trusty," and refuse to upgrade.
+ 8. All of my equipment has been with me for so long that I consider it "trusty," and refuse to upgrade.

-__Starting Equiptment__
+__Starting Equipment__
 As an Explorer, you begin your journey with:
 * Five gold per character level
 * A common Dagger